 Honey: On May 15, 2014, the EU adopted Directive 2014/63/EU amending Directive 2001/110/EC relating to honey.
-It defines pollen as a natural constituent of honey and should not be considered to be an ingredient of honey.
-This means that GM pollen present as a quantity of more than 0.9% of the honey (not the pollen) would need to be labeled as such.
+It defines pollen as a natural constituent of honey that should not be considered an ingredient of honey.
+This means that GM pollen present as a quantity of more than 0.9% of the honey

+(not the pollen) would need to be labeled as such.
 Since pollen only forms around 0.5% of any batch of honey, it will never exceed the GM labeling threshold.

 Single Common Market Organization: European Parliament and Council Regulation 1308/2013 establishes a single common market organization (CMO) for all agricultural products.
-The single CMO provides definitions and marketing rules for rice, sugar, beef and veal, milk and milk products, eggs and poultry meat, olive oil, fruit and vegetables, spreadable fats and wine.
+The single CMO provides definitions and marketing rules for rice, sugar, beef and veal, milk and milk products, eggs and poultry meat, olive oil, fruits and vegetables, spreadable fats and wine.

-In May 2018, the European Commission published Delegated Regulation 2018/1096 on the requirements for certain indications on the labelling of olive oil as regards the labeling of the maximum acidity and year of harvesting.
+In May 2018, the European Commission published Delegated Regulation 2018/1096 on the requirements for certain indications on the labeling of olive oil regarding the maximum acidity and year of harvesting.